 They were also surprised by the performance of their application in recovery mode on AWS.
 According to Ward, as soon as they failed over to AWS, they “quickly noticed that the performance of the server on the AWS environment was at least twice as fast as it was on our current data center environment, using the same hardware specifications, the same memory, and CPU, which was quite eye-opening and helped us to move forward our plans to a fuller presence in AWS and the cloud.”

-Based on their first-hand experience using CloudEndure and AWS for disaster recovery scenarios, Malibu Boats is confident in the resilience of their IT environment.
+Based on their first-hand experience using CloudEndure Disaster Recovery into AWS, Malibu Boats is confident in the resilience of their IT environment.
 According to Ward, “With CloudEndure and AWS, being able to virtually recover something in minutes, as opposed to hours and hours, is a real lifesaver.
 The responsiveness from CloudEndure in getting our server back up and running properly was fantastic.
 If we didn’t have the ability to recover as quickly as we did, we would be dead in the water.
 CloudEndure and the ability to use some of these new technologies is a game changer.”